DineshSetti/Java-Beginner-Projects/README.md

 # Java-Beginner-Projects
 Explore a variety of simple, hands-on Java projects ideal for beginners.
 Sharpen your coding skills while creating command-line applications, games, and practical tools in Java.
-Perfect for those new to programming or looking to learn Java.
+Perfect for those new to programming or looking to learn Java..

 ## Project List